The Rise of the Network Agentic Organization (NAO)

 🟢 unFIX

 With the unFIX model, I did my best to describe versatile organization design with cards, webpages, and workshop materials.
 But let's be honest, though many say they've been inspired by the unFIX patterns, the model was never meant to assist with concrete implementations.
 I left that important task to consultants and managers.
-In the age of ANOs, we'll see AI agents and protocols do the manager's job.
+In the age of NAOs, we'll see AI agents and protocols do the manager's job.

-What Makes ANOs Different
+What Makes NAOs Different

 Agent-augmented work: Integration of AI agents as collaborators, not tools